In most medical professions, we tend to put different parts of the human condition into neat little boxes.

 Let's dig into that with an example.

-Imagine there are two people undergoing the exact same surgery for trigger finger, which is a fairly straight forward surgery for a particular tendinitis/tenosynovitis that occurs in roughly 2-3% of the population.
+Imagine there are two people undergoing the exact same surgery for trigger finger, which is a fairly straight forward surgery for a condition that occurs in roughly 2-3% of the population.

 One patient is a 27-year-old woman who has a decent paying job, recently married but without children who started having symptoms about a month after she started trying rock climbing in her spare time.